 Solar Panel Aesthetics

 The quality of your installation affects the look of the solar system, and you can read about How To Pick The Best Solar Company for your installation.
-The visual look of the solar panel does play a part in your system’s attractiveness.
+The solar panel’s visual look plays a part in your system’s attractiveness.
 All HOA’s require attractive black frames, not silver or aluminum).
 This is to protect the curb appeal of the neighborhood.
 Most solar panels have black frames; verify this with your salesperson.
 Commercial jobs, metal roofs, some flat roofs, and some ground-mounted systems use silver-framed solar panels.

 A solar panel’s color and finish of its face determine its look.
 There are two options available.
 Black on Black is the most attractive.
 Black with white back-sheet (White Diamonds or Stripes) is the most common.
 There may be visible copper busbars on the front, even on all-black panels.
 You’ll usually pay a premium for black panels.
 The most expensive panels have copper on the back of the panel, creating a solid black, plasma tv look on the front.
 Compare the looks of the premium panels below.